ThorbenJ/elasticsearch-exporter/README.md

 - `elex_restore_aliases`: Restore index aliases when importing
   - *Default*: elex_index == elex_target (i.e. False when importing to a different name)

-The following variables are derived fromt he ones above, but maybe overridden:
+The following variables are derived from the ones above, but maybe overridden:

 - `elex_elasticsearch_url`: (string) `"https://es.example.com"`
 - `elex_login`: (array of two strings) `["username", "password"]`